Directories

 Email Us

-A Level Three emergency is a minor emergency or critical incident that has the potential to require more resources than the responding department has available (e.g. single injury, small and easily contained fire.)
-This level will be declared only if the situation has the potential of escalating to a higher classification.
-This classification will be made by the Director of the Department of Public Safety, Director of Campus Life, Manager of Physical Plant, or their designee(s).
+A Critical Incident is a minor emergency or critical incident that will not seriously affect the overall functioning of the institution but has the potential to require more resources than the responding department has available (e.g. single injury, small and easily contained fire.)
+This incident will only be declared if the situation has the potential of escalating to a higher classification; this determination to elevate will be made by the Commander of the Department of Public Safety, Director of Residence Life and Housing, and/or Director of Facilities in addition to individual Crisis Leadership Team members.

 The primary decision-making responsibility rests with the department that would normally handle the situation.
 No university-wide action is required.